erin-michon/Challenge1/README.md

 # MSU Bootcamp Challenge 1: Horiseon

 **This is a README for the refaction of a Horiseon's website.
 The aim of the refaction was to ensure that Horiseon had a "codebase that followed accessibility standards" so their website is "optimized for search engines."
-I utilized my developing skill set in HTML and CSS to make the folling changes to the original code:**
+I utilized my developing skill set in HTML and CSS to make the following changes to the original code:**

 * A broken link in the header was repaired to allow for quick navigation
 * ALT tags were added to each image to help with the accessibility and screen readers